pippim/pippim.github.io/index.md

 FRONT_UPLOADED  = "uploaded:     "  # Date & Time this program was run
 FRONT_TOC       = "toc:          "  # Table of Contents? "true" or "false"
 FRONT_NAV_BAR   = "navigation:   "  # Section navigation bar? "true" or "false"
 ```

-Using above settings the front matter generated would look something like this:
+Using above settings the front matter generated would look like this:

 ``` yaml
 ---